 Editor's note: When the UE is in CM-CONNECTED after it has sent MO Data it is FFS how long the network needs to maintain the UE in CM-CONNECTED to enable delivery of MT Data from an application server and/or DL over NAS of SMS, location services etc.

-A UE in MICO mode performs periodic registration at the expiration of periodic registration timer.

 A UE in MICO mode need not listen to paging while in CM-IDLE.
 A UE in MICO mode may stop any access stratum procedures in CM-IDLE, until the UE initiates CM-IDLE to CM-CONNECTED mode procedures due to one of the following triggers:

 - A change in the UE (e.g. change in configuration) requires an update its registration with the network.